ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 The insecure path is too easy and the secure path is too dependent on memory, discipline, and manual review.

 Any security model that depends on everyone always remembering everything is not a model.
-It is hope, and hope does not scale.
+It is hope, and <strong>hope does not scale</strong>.

 ## Secure by Design Is Not a Slogan